UNRWA: Investigations and calls for accountability and reform

-Writing in the Times of Israel on 31 July 2014, David Horovitz argued that Israel had many legitimate complaints against UNRWA, including that its definition of "refugee" included the descendants of the original Palestinian refugees, that it was "closely watched by Hamas for signs that it is not sufficiently critical of Israel", and that its facilities frequently harbored Hamas operatives and their weaponry.
-But, he noted, while Israeli officials privately argued for its abolishment, with no other credible party able to take over the agency's duties, including administering the more than 200,000 Gazans internally displaced during the then-ongoing 2014 Gaza War, Israel had never "launched a no-holds-barred effort to bring UNRWA down".
-That changed after the 7 October 2023 attack on Israel, as Horovitz described in a January 2025 piece titled "Gaza after UNRWA".
-In addition to cataloguing ties between UNRWA and Hamas, including revelations of its staff's "complicity in the mass murder in Israel that caused the war and devastation in Gaza", Horovitz excoriated the agency for having "perpetuated a fundamental intolerance for the simple fact of Israel’s existence" and having "helped Hamas and by extension doomed Gaza".
+Writing in the Times of Israel on 31 July 2014, David Horovitz said that Israel's complaints against UNRWA included that its definition of "refugee" included the descendants of the original Palestinian refugees, that it was "closely watched by Hamas for signs that it is not sufficiently critical of Israel", and that stockpiles of rockets had been found in its school.
+He wrote that Israel wanted UNRWA abolished but believed that no one would take over the agency's duties, including administering the more than 200,000 Gazans internally displaced during the then-ongoing 2014 Gaza War.
+He said that, as a result, Israel had never "launched a no-holds-barred effort to bring UNRWA down".
+In a January 2025 piece titled "Gaza after UNRWA", Horovitz listed alleged ties between UNRWA and Hamas, including allegations of its staff's "complicity in the mass murder in Israel that caused the war and devastation in Gaza".
+Horovitz also criticised the agency for having "perpetuated a fundamental intolerance for the simple fact of Israel’s existence" and having "helped Hamas and by extension doomed Gaza".